jamiee-tech/jamiee-tech.github.io/essays/smart-questions.md

 [Link to second question](https://stackoverflow.com/questions/79390209/why-is-casting-from-an-unsigned-int-to-a-struct-that-consists-of-bitfields-makin)

-__This essay was written with the help of ChatGPT to check with grammar and spelling.__
+_This essay was written with the help of ChatGPT to check grammar and spelling._